 “When workers come from a different country and they don’t know the language, they rely on their employer for transportation, for housing, for work, and their immigration status is also controlled by their employer.
 They don't have anything but themselves,” Zavala said.
 “And if they can't organize amongst themselves, then that means they're not being treated as humans.”

-According to the DOL, these revisions in the Farmworker Protection Final Rule will help “prevent exploitation and abuse of agricultural workers and ensure that unscrupulous employers do not financially gain from their violations or contribute to economic and workforce instability by circumventing the law.
+According to the DOL, the revisions in the Farmworker Protection Final Rule will help “prevent exploitation and abuse of agricultural workers and ensure that unscrupulous employers do not financially gain from their violations or contribute to economic and workforce instability by circumventing the law.
 This would adversely affect the wages and working conditions of workers in the United States similarly employed and undermine the Department's ability to determine whether there are insufficient U.S. workers for proposed H-2A jobs.”

 The final rule requires employers to provide assurances that they will not intimidate, threaten or otherwise discriminate against certain workers or others for engaging in “activities related to self-organization,” including “concerted activities for the purpose of mutual aid or protection relating to wages or working conditions” or refusing to engage in such activities.
-Such activities may include seeking to form, join or assist a labor organization, but also encompasses numerous other ways that workers can engage, individually or collectively, to enforce their rights.
+Such activities may include seeking to form, join or assist a labor organization, but it also encompasses numerous other ways that workers can engage, individually or collectively, to enforce their rights.

 However, the plaintiffs argue in the lawsuit that the DOL cannot modify the rules without congressional oversight.

 “This attempt by the federal government to slip labor unions onto American farms through the backdoor undermines farmers and threatens the very fabric of the American agricultural community,” said Mississippi Attorney General Lynn Fitch in a press release.
-“Not only has Congress not authorized this, it has specifically exempted farm workers from collective bargaining laws.”
+“Not only has Congress not authorized this, it has specifically exempted farmworkers from collective bargaining laws.”

 Zavala said H-2A workers feel like politicians are not interested in talking with them, as they're "not my constituent," she said.

-“So, it makes it very difficult for farm workers to have that access.
+“So, it makes it very difficult for farmworkers to have that access.
 A lot of them live here nine, 10 or 11 months harvesting crops, so this is more of their home than what they have in Mexico because they're not over there as much," Zavala said.
-"When we see rules like this, as basic as they may seem, it's a feeling of gratitude towards farm workers because it means they're being recognized for who they are.
-I think this rule is more than just the changes that will happen and how it will improve conditions, but it’s the recognition that farm workers are vital, and they're needed.”
+"When we see rules like this, as basic as they may seem, it's a feeling of gratitude towards farmworkers because it means they're being recognized for who they are.
+I think this rule is more than just the changes that will happen and how it will improve conditions, but it’s the recognition that farmworkers are vital, and they're needed.”

 Katie McDaniel is assistant editor of Nursery Management magazine.
 Contact her at kmcdaniel@gie.net.